Mike Johnson announces more than $54 million for local infrastructure projects

 - $267,000 for operations and maintenance needs at Wallace Lake.

+According to Rep. Johnson, after the completion of the project by the Army Corp, the LA-04 district will be able to explore and provide future developments in the Texas and Arkansas region.

-“Our inland waterways provide tremendous flood management and navigation benefits as well as critical jobs to our regional economy, and we are excited to see them being prioritized on a federal level.
-I will continue to work with the Trump administration to develop solutions that will enhance our water infrastructure system.”
+“We are excited to see them being prioritized on a federal level.
+I will continue to work with the Trump administration to develop solutions that will enhance our water infrastructure system,” said Johnson.

 Stay up to date with the latest news and weather by downloading the Arklatexhomepage News App from the App Store or Google Play.